 The three disease risks most associated with bird droppings are histoplasmosis, cryptococcosis, and psittacosis.
 Histoplasmosis is caused by a fungus (Histoplasma) that lives in soil contaminated with bird or bat droppings.
 You breathe in the spores when disturbing that contaminated material.
 Cryptococcus neoformans, which causes cryptococcosis, can similarly be inhaled from contaminated soil, wood, or droppings.
 Psittacosis is a bacterial respiratory illness you can get by breathing in dust from dried droppings or secretions from infected birds, the CDC specifically flags this as the most common transmission route.
 Aspergillus is another fungal concern associated with pigeon droppings and roosts.

 Here's the reassuring part: the NYC Department of Health states that routine cleaning of a small amount of droppings, like off a windowsill, does not pose a serious health risk to most healthy people.
 The risk is real but context-dependent.
 It rises sharply with larger accumulations, with activities that generate dust (sweeping, scraping), and for people with compromised immune systems, underlying lung conditions, or HIV/AIDS, who face much higher risk of severe disease.
-If you're immunocompromised, you should not be cleaning up droppings yourself, full stop.

 | Disease | Cause | How you get it | Who's most at risk |